 Serious about your candidate experience?
-The steps you’re taking will look something like this.
+The steps to measure candidate NPS will look something like this.

 You’ve understood the ‘why’ of Candidate Experience.
 You understand that it makes business sense.
 You’ve become serious about improving it and taking your employer brand to the next level.
 You’ve realized that a big, expensive research agency isn’t going to fix your Candidate Experience.
 You’ve decided to go with inexpensive, actionable feedback software to handle CandE in real-time.
 So far so good.

 Ok.
 What's next?